 No, they don’t grieve those things the way I grieved after losing Andrew.
 Losing a child is a not like any other loss I have ever known.
-It is not like losing a pet or sending a daughter to the mission field.
 The grief of losing a child is different from other grief.
+Im not saying my pain is worse than someone else’s pain; it was worse than any otger pain I had experiebced.
 It hurt to the core of my being.
 I pray my friends never experience it.

-But when they do hurt, I must have compassion for their pain.
+But when my friends do hurt, I must have compassion for their pain.

 Is their pain any less important than my pain?
-Are they less deserving of compassion because their pain is not like the pain of knowing I will not see my son again on earth?
+Are they less deserving of compassion because their pain is not like my pain?
 No!
 My job is not to weigh or compare our pain.
 My job is not to decide who hurts more.

 My job is to love.